Onelinerhub/onelinerhub/python/using_string_replace.md

 ```

 - .replace() - does not require any imports
-- The 'replace()' method replaces a specified phrase with another specified phrase.
+- replace() - method replaces a specific phrase with other specified phrase.

 # Example